SimonXTea/SimonXTea.github.io/_posts/2021-10-15-Middle-Name.md

 Sometimes I make up a name on the spot if it makes life easier somehow (example, when me and my father are involved on a matter).
 Denis Tea is a common nickname, as well as Ben Cave.

 Should I give my full name on this website?
 Could that have negative repercussions in the future?
 Maybe, I am not sure.
 All you are going to get is Simon X Camilo, if you want the full name you can ask through another medium (not the comments).
-I also have an online username (as everyone does), it's not hard to figure out if you are a private investigator, and I don't mind.
-A random LinkedIn user was able to find me, they did it out of boredom probably.

 ![Image of a large X](/assets/blog image/My middle name.jpg)